-Here are some apparently unfair comparisons between the two most popular police vehicles, and the Toyota Prius hybrid.
+Here are some apparently unfair comparisons between the two most popular police cars and the Toyota Prius hybrid.
 All have 5 seats.
 All have about 16 cubic feet of luggage area.
-(The webmaster threw in the Dodge Charger V6 since this is likely to become popular as a squad car.
-The Charger Hemi is likely to be used for special purposes - state police pursuits - but probably won't be used much in towns and cities.)

 |Criterion||Ford Police Interceptor

 (3.27 gear ratio)

 |Toyota Prius Hybrid||Chevrolet Impala||Dodge Charger V6|